Football NSW: 1992–2000

 Again the premier division was renamed, this time to the "Super League".
 Lower divisions were renamed accordingly from Division One.

 2000–2012

 2000 saw another shake-up of the league structures.
-The Super League was brought forward to become a summer competition and be aligned with the National Soccer League (NSL).
-It was called the "Premier League".
-Division One was then changed to the "Winter Super League", starting and finishing in 2001.
+Soccer NSW introduced a new "Premier League" that was to be run over summer and be aligned with the National Soccer League (NSL).
+The Super League would continue to run in the usual way, rebranded as the "Winter Super League".
 Divisions Two and Three were renamed States League 1 and 2 respectively, and were also conducted over the winter of 2001.
 During the demise of the NSL and rise of the A-League, the Premier League reverted to playing over winter for the 2006 season.
 This meant there was approximately nine months break between competitions.

 2013–2015

 Another overhaul of the league structure occurred with the introduction of the nationwide National Premier Leagues.
 State Federations were required to name their premier leagues as such.
 For Football NSW, the meant the "Premier League" was to be called "National Premier Leagues NSW" instead.
 The "Super League" also had to follow suit, becoming the "National Premier Leagues NSW 2".
 State Leagues remained the same.